 The true believers seem to NEED to believe, and are directly financially INCENTIVIZED to believe and to proselytize that belief.
 But their thinking is likely impacted by loss aversion, sunk costs, confirmation bias, cognitive dissonance, the bandwagon effect, the frequency illusion, and numerous other cognitive biases besides.

-But hey, your life is your life, your money is your money, and what risks you take are up to you.
+But hey, your life is your life, your money is your money, and what risks you take and what games you play are up to you.

 What actually needs to be solved though, and what clearly nobody has yet solved, is this: How do you engineer a system (of any sort) that can’t be corrupted by stupidity and greed?